StereoKit/StereoKit-Docs/docs/Pages/Guides/Getting-Started.md

 # Restart the Terminal to refresh your Path variable
 ```

-> On _Linux_, while the .NET version sometimes lags behind, many distros can do something like this:
+> On _Linux_, many distros [can do something like this](https://learn.microsoft.com/en-us/dotnet/core/install/linux):
+> For Ubuntu:
-> `sudo apt-get install dotnet-sdk-8.0`
+> - `sudo apt-get install dotnet-sdk-9.0`
+> - On Ubuntu 24.04 or earlier, you will need to add dotnet/backports first
+> - `sudo add-apt-repository ppa:dotnet/backports`
+> For Debian:
+> - `sudo dnf install dotnet-sdk-9.0`

 With the .NET SDK installed, setting up a StereoKit project is quite simple!